svip-lab/Saliency-Detection-in-360-Videos/README.md

 ### TODO
   - [x] Release core functions and modules
-  - [ ] Release training and testing code for saliency detection
+  - [x] Release training and code for saliency detection
   - [ ] Resolve the math unstability when calculating the kernel area at different θ locations
   - [ ] Rewrite spherical convolution for torch 0.4+